openstack/openstack-manuals/doc/config-reference/source/tables/conf-changes/swift.rst

-New, updated, and deprecated options in Mitaka for OpenStack Object Storage
+New, updated, and deprecated options in Newton for OpenStack Object Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..